Tramadol/acetaminophen (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, breathing problems (such as respiratory depression), depression, mental illness, stomach ulcers, or other stomach problems.
-Tell your doctor if you have a history of head injury or seizures (epilepsy), or if you have been addicted to drugs or alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, breathing problems, depression, or mental illness.
+Tell your doctor if you have a history of head injury or seizures, or if you have been addicted to drugs or alcohol.

 Possible Side Effects While Using This Medicine: